iomesh/docs/docs/deploy/setup-iomesh.md

     # ...
 ```

-#### Example of deviceMap configuration in all-flash deployment mode
+#### Example of DeviceMap Configuration in All-Flash Deployment Mode
 ```yaml
 spec:
   # ...